Amazon Brand Referral Bonus

 Also known as: BRB, Brand Referral Bonus, Referral Bonus

-A program that rewards sellers for driving external traffic to their Amazon listings.
-When customers arrive via Amazon Attribution links and make purchases, sellers earn an average 10% bonus on those sales—effectively reducing referral fees and incentivizing off-Amazon marketing efforts.
+A program that rewards brands for driving external traffic to their Amazon listings.
+When customers arrive via Amazon Attribution links and make purchases, the brand earns a bonus averaging roughly 10% of the sale price — set by Amazon, varying by category — credited against its referral fees.

 What is Amazon Brand Referral Bonus?